AdonyasKibru/adonyas/README.md

 new keyword and storing them in the enrollmentInfo container.
 Although their is a destructor in University class and deleting the pointer result in double free error leaving it cause leaked memory.

+It is also important to know that the test doess not cover all possible cases so thier are misses.

 There are also some clang tidy warnings that can not be solved because of the structure of the functions and the requirments